 8. Are there extra taxes and fees when I buy a jet card?

 Yes.
 Some jet card sellers don’t include Federal Excise Tax (FET), landing fees, and fuel surcharges as part of their base pricing while others do.
 For example, Sentient Jet, Air Partner, Solairus and Private Jet Services (PJS) Group include the 7.5% FET in their hourly pricing.

 9. Can I get my money back if I buy a jet card?

-Some jet card providers will provide refunds, others will let you rollover your funds to a new programs while others do not give refunds.
+Some jet card providers will provide refunds, others will let you roll over your funds to a new program while others do not give refunds.
 PrivateFly, Star Jets and XOJET will all allow you to withdraw your funds.
 Nicholas Air allows refunds with its Century Card.

 10. Will my jet card expire?

 Some cards and programs expire from 12 to 36 months while others don’t have an expiration.
 Air Partner, Clay Lacy, JetSuite, Nicholas Air, Private Jet Services (PJS) Group, PrivateFly, Sentient Jet, Star Jets, Wheels Up and XOJET say their programs don’t have an expiration date.